-Course introduces students to the practices, procedures, and techniques of digital video production and editing.
-Students will learn camera operations and the fundamentals of shot composition before moving onto the principles and techniques of video editing.
+This course introduces students to the practices, procedures, and techniques of digital video production and editing.
+Students will learn camera operations and the fundamentals of shot composition, before moving onto the principles and techniques of video editing.
 Students complete short video projects and gain hands-on experience in all three phases of program creation: pre-production, production, and post-production.
-Course available at the Boston campus only.